Here are some answers to frequently asked questions about my business.

 Often, extra cost comes from repeatedly replacing content on the site that client hasn’t finalized.
 If you can make sure your content (text, images, etc.) and design concepts are proofread and approved by your organization before starting, that will save cost.

 Having said that, some changes and tweaks after seeing the live site are always inevitable.

 Another way to reduce this cost is to have me develop the site with your initial content, then update the content yourself later.
 That’s the great thing about WordPress – you don’t need a programmer to update the content.

 Customized features also add to cost.
 The builder themes I use come with great styling and have enough flexibility to make your site look unique.
 It’s like building a kitchen.
 If you want full custom cabinets, it will cost a lot more than standard cabinets.
 If you can make standard cabinets work with some smaller customizations, it will save you money.

 But, if you need custom features, I can deliver those since I’m a programmer, not just a designer.

 But what if I need a highly custom site or custom features?

 Do you do e-commerce sites?

-Hosting your own e-commerce site brings with it a lot of responsibility.
+Hosting your own e-commerce website brings with it a lot of responsibility.
 Even routine plugin and theme updates must be done with the utmost care, making backups and testing on a staging server before even considering updating a production e-commerce site.
-There needs to be a plan in place for regular backups and fast restoration if something does go wrong.
-Finally, there are lots of legal issues related to website privacy and accessibility, and e-commerce sites are becoming a more frequent target of lawsuits every day.
+There needs to be a plan in place for regular backups and fast restoration if something goes wrong.

-For these reasons, I recommend that my small to medium-sized clients utilize an all-inclusive e-commerce service like Shopify rather than trying to host e-commerce sites themselves.
+For these reasons, I recommend that clients selling physical goods utilize an all-inclusive e-commerce service like Shopify (which I can set up) rather than trying to host e-commerce sites themselves on WordPress.